kav2k/M5PaperS3-UserDemo-PIO/README.md

 ## Build

+Fetch dependencies with `python fetch_repos.py`.

-Just let PIO do its thing.
+Then just let PIO do its thing.

 Originally built with ESP-IDF 5.3.3, this version is building with 5.3.1